JIS School of Medical Science & Research

 JIS School of Medical Science & Research (JISMSR), established in 2023, is a private medical college located in Santragachi, Howrah, West Bengal, India.
-It offers the Bachelor of Medicine and Bachelor of Surgery (MBBS) degree course.
+It offers the Bachelor of Medicine and Bachelor of Surgery (MBBS) and MD degree courses.
 The college is recognized by the National Medical Commission and affiliated with the JIS University.
 Presently, it is under the PPP model and Howrah District Hospital is the associated teaching hospital of this college.

 History

 JIS School of Medical Science & Research was established in 2023 by the JIS Group Educational Initiatives, with the goal of developing a cutting-edge educational facility and top-notch healthcare facilities in West Bengal.
 It was launched at the Bengal Global Business Summit 2022, under the affiliation of Department of Health and Family Welfare, Government of West Bengal.

 It will be a part of the JIS Health City Santragachi.

 Academics

 JIS School of Medical Science & Research is affiliated to JIS University and recognized by the National Medical Commission.
 With meeting international standards and seeking to diversify educational prospects, preclinical, paraclinical and postgraduate courses are expected to come up in near future.
-It offers 150 undergraduate seats for MBBS presently.
+It offers 150 undergraduate seats for MBBS and 23 postgraduate seats for MD presently.